Uyaii/expressjs-course/Markdowns/expressjs.md

 ## PUT REQUESTS
 So for put requests they're used to update records ie all the fields in a record in the database( eg updating id, username and displayname all at once)

+#### PROBLEM ENCOUNTERED
+Great to hear that it worked!
+Here's why the explicit return statement made a difference:

+The Problem: Implicit vs. Explicit Return in Arrow Functions In JavaScript, arrow functions can have implicit or explicit returns, and this is where the issue occurred.

+Your Original Code:
+javascript
+Copy code
+const findUserIndex = mockUsers.findIndex((user) => {
+  user.id === parsedId;
+});
+This version doesn't actually return a value from the arrow function because the curly braces {} create a function body.
+Once you have a function body, you must use the return keyword to return a value.
+Without the return, JavaScript doesn't return anything from the function, so it defaults to undefined, which is why findIndex didn't work and kept returning -1.

+The Fixed Version:
+javascript
+Copy code
+const findUserIndex = mockUsers.findIndex((user) => user.id === parsedId);
+Here, there's no {} after the arrow (=>), which means this is an implicit return.
+In this case, whatever expression follows the arrow (user.id === parsedId) will be automatically returned by the function.

+How It Works:
+With {} (Explicit Return Required):

+javascript
+Copy code
+(user) => {
+  user.id === parsedId;  // No return statement, so it returns undefined }
+In this case, the function body {} is used, so JavaScript expects you to explicitly use return.
+Since you didn’t have return in your function, it returned undefined.

+Without {} (Implicit Return):

+javascript
+Copy code
+(user) => user.id === parsedId;
+When you remove the {}, the expression (user.id === parsedId) is automatically returned.
+This shorthand allows for a more concise syntax when the function body is just one expression.

+Why findIndex Fails Without the Return:
+The findIndex method expects the callback function to return true or false for each item.
+If no value is returned (i.e., undefined), the condition isn't met, so the findIndex method won't find the user and will return -1.

+In your original version:

+user.id === parsedId was calculated, but the result wasn't returned, so undefined was effectively being returned.
+In the fixed version:

+The comparison result (true or false) was returned, so findIndex could work properly.
+Rule of Thumb:
+If you use an arrow function with curly braces {}, you must use return inside the function to return a value.
+If you don't use curly braces, the value is returned implicitly.
+Let me know if you need any further clarification!
 ## PATCH REQUESTS
 Patch requests are used to update records partially ie only 1 or 2 fields in a record (ie updating only username or displayname)